 Claire’s focus is on balancing a strong sense of empathy and kindness (which isn’t the same as niceness!) with the pragmatic reality of what it means to be a responsible and successful business leader today.
 Good leadership skills aren’t innate – they can and should be developed and nurtured.
 Claire works with her coachees to develop their narrative as leaders, to define how they want to present themselves externally, and to understand how they can combine their internal values system with the expectations of their role.
 She helps them recognise the strengths they have at their disposal, and works with them to expand their capabilities by acquiring new tools and techniques.

-She has the strong theoretical grounding of the acclaimed Professional Certificate in Executive Coaching of Henley Business School, and aligns herself with the principles of the ICF.
+She has the strong theoretical grounding of the acclaimed Professional Certificate in Executive Coaching of Henley Business School, which she will complete in November 2021, and aligns herself with the principles of the ICF.
 Her coaching style is warm, open and relaxed, and laughter and humour are key ingredients in her sessions

 Claire enjoys all forms of coaching, but is particularly interested in working on the physical manifestations of leadership – from body language to breathing, to projecting the strength and confidence that we all have but don’t always communicate.